Signed in as:

 If these things are happening to you, stop and think for yourself.

-Check out these really helpful questions below that'll help you think about what's happening in your life.
-They're like superhero questions that help you see things in a new way, so you can make decisions like a boss.
+Check out these powerful questions below.
+They’re like your personal superhero questions that help you look at things in a new way and make decisions that are best for you.

 …if I am not true to myself?